medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 <br>
 <br>

-## 2 How to Read a MedCom Implementation Guide
+## 2 How to read a MedCom Implementation Guide
 If you are interested in understanding the basic content and the composition of an IG, you can follow this [step-by-step guide](FHIRImplementationGuide.md).